bryantco/bryantco.github.io/docs/index.markdown

 list_title: ' '
 ---

 Hi there!
-I am an incoming <a href="https://harris.uchicago.edu/academics/degrees/ma-public-policy-certificate-research-methods-macrm/program-overview" target="_blank">MA in Public Policy, Certificate in Research Methods (MACRM)</a> student at the University of Chicago. <br> <br>
+I am an incoming <a href="https://harris.uchicago.edu/academics/degrees/ma-public-policy-certificate-research-methods-macrm/program-overview" target="_blank">M.A. in Public Policy, Certificate in Research Methods (MACRM)</a> student at the University of Chicago. <br> <br>
-I recently received my BS in Economics/Mathematics and BA in International Relations from the University of Southern California. <br> <br>
+I recently received my B.S. in Economics/Mathematics and B.A. in International Relations from the University of Southern California. <br> <br>

 <div class="hero">